rashadg1030/pomotomo/README.md

 ## Features

 In Pomodoro, *tasks* are the base unit of data.
-A task is a data object that has a title, a description of the task, the length of the work periods (in munutes) for the task, and the length of the rest periods (in minutes) for the task.
+A task is a data object that has a title, a description of the task, the length of the work periods (in minutes) for the task, and the length of the rest periods (in minutes) for the task.
+A task may take any number of work and rest periods to complete.

 A task in one of three possible states at any given time:

 1. Todo

   Tasks that are to be done go here.
-You can rearrange the order of tasks here using the arrow buttons.
-The todo task at the top will be the next *current* task, once the current task is complete.
+You can rearrange the order of tasks here using drag-and-drop.

 2. Current